Haruto2017/CSE-168-OptiX-Starter-Code/README.md

 # Optix-Based-Path-Tracer

 A Path Tracer built with Nvidia Optix.
 The Optix Skeleton is provided by [CSE168 at UCSD][https://github.com/CSE168sp20/CSE-168-OptiX-Starter-Code].
 The installation guidelines can be found in the INSTALL-WIN.txt.
-The required version of is 6.5 for Optix and 10.1 for Cuda
+The required version of is 6.5 for Optix and 10.1 for Cuda.
 In this renderer, the following functionalities are implemented and more are coming.
 Examples are shown below and can be found in images file.

 ##List of Implementation